sferlix/frankAllSkyCam/README.md

 sudo apt upgrade

-# 3. install the software needed:
+# 3. install the software eventually needed:

 a) Apache (web server). it is not really mandatory.
-If you would skip this, change the parameter in the config.txt (see below)
+If your Raspberry will not be also used as web server, skip this point.

 outputLocalWebFile = /home/pi/frankAllSkyCam/img/skycam.jpg